 You will be expected to pay a minimum of 85% of the home’s total purchase price.
 The Scottish Government will hold the remaining percentage share under a shared equity agreement which it will enter into with you.
 Although you will have complete title to your home and your name will be on the title deeds for it, there will be a mortgage (or ‘standard security’) on the home to make sure the Scottish Government’s share is protected.

-As you have complete title to your home you need to budget for the usual overall costs involved in owning the house.
-You still have the running costs associated with the full property including council tax, repairs and maintenance, utility bills, fittings and furnishings, buildings and contents insurance etc.
+As you have complete title to your home, you still have the running costs associated with the full property, such as council tax, repairs and maintenance, utility bills, fittings and furnishings, and buildings and contents insurance.
+However, given the Government’s share in the property, you will have a lower monthly mortgage cost.

-If you want to apply for funding through the Help to Buy scheme, you first need to contact a participating house builder.
-After you have done this, you will need to speak to either a lender directly or to an independent financial adviser, who will discuss your current financial position and assess your ability to obtain a mortgage.
+- Then speak to either a lender directly or to an independent financial adviser, who will discuss your current financial position and assess your ability to obtain a mortgage.

-You will then need to reserve the home and get a full reservation agreement from the builder.
+- Next, reserve the home and get a full reservation agreement from the builder.
 You may need to pay a reservation fee to do this.

 - After this, you should apply for funding through the administering agent for your area.
 See the Scottish Government website for agent contact details.
 If they assess that your application is eligible, they will send you an ‘Authority to Proceed’ (ATP), which confirms your eligibility and lets you go ahead with the purchase.